nkestrel/mediaurltimestamper/README.md

 minutes) and the current time is not close to the start or end (default 120 seconds).
 Alternatively the timestamp can be applied manually by clicking the page action icon in the location bar.
-The page action has a context menu available in Firefox 53+ which allows clearing the timestamp and temporarily toggling automatic mode on and off for the current page.
+The page action has a context menu which allows clearing the timestamp and temporarily toggling automatic mode on and off for the current page.

 This approach only works with direct media pages and not media embedded in other pages.

-^(Tags: anchor, audio, continue, deep, firefox57, fragment, hashtag, link, media, music, position, remember, resume, resumer, soundcloud, time, timestamp, track, video, webextension, youtube)
+<sub>Tags: anchor, audio, continue, deep, firefox57, fragment, hashtag, link,
+media, music, position, remember, resume, resumer, soundcloud, time, timestamp, track, video, webextension, youtube</sub>

 ## Technical notes